 Not all dogs will need the full seven days.
 Once you see a nice firm poop, you can completely transition them to the raw food.
 To help you switch your pets over, you can follow the seven day wean chart below.

-If you have a senior dog that has been on a commercial diet most of their lives, we suggest adding a probiotic and a digestive enzyme to help with the transition and ease stomach upset.
+If you have a dog that has been on a commercial diet most of their lives, we suggest adding a probiotic and a digestive enzyme to help with the transition and ease stomach upset.

 When switching to a raw diet, your pet may experience some digestive upset, loose stools, or mucous in their stool.
 The enzymes required to break down a high-quality protein diet vs. a commercial-based diet are incredibly different.
 The pancreas needs time to adapt to both types of enzymes.
 Adding a pre/probiotic or goats' milk can ease the transition.

 The amount of bile to break down raw food is substantially less because it contains 75% moisture.
 Dry food and kibble-based diets expand 2X-5X their size during digestion, stretching the gut and giving the pet a "full" sensation.
-Raw food is a calorie-dense diet with less volume.
+Raw food is a nutrient-dense diet with less volume.
 Your pet may look at you like they are hungry as a raw diet digests faster than a kibble-based diet.
 This behaviour is part of the adjustment period, and by the 7th day will reduce.

 Have further questions on how to transition?
 Feel free to reach out to us via email at firstname.lastname@example.org or message us on Facebook at: https://www.facebook.com/RawPerformanceDogFood/